 Speakers: 129 million

 One of the world's oldest languages, Arabic is mainly spoken in the middle east where much expansion is currently occurring.
 Native speakers are found in Saudi Arabia, Kuwait, Iraq, Jordan, Egypt, and many more.
 Arabic is also the language of the Koran, so many Muslims around the world know Arabic as well.
 Surprisingly, Arabic was made the sixth official language of the United Nations in 1974.
+Always remember that there are lots of Arabic countries investing in their infrastructure.
+Lots of them are prepared to pay the top dollar for highly proficient engineers.

 'Need to Know' Locations: Middle East, North Africa